Vinegar: Beverages

-Several beverages are made using vinegar, for instance posca in ancient Rome.
-The ancient Greek drink oxymel is made from vinegar and honey, and sekanjabin is a traditional Persian drink similar to oxymel.
+Beverages made using vinegar include posca in ancient Rome.
+The ancient Greek oxymel was made from vinegar and honey, and sekanjabin is a traditional Persian drink similar to oxymel.
 Other preparations, known colloquially as "shrubs", range from simply mixing sugar water or honey water with small amounts of fruity vinegar, to making syrup by laying fruit or mint in vinegar for several days, then sieving off solid parts and adding considerable amounts of sugar.
-Some prefer to boil the "shrub" as a final step.
-These recipes have lost much of their popularity with the rise of carbonated beverages, such as soft drinks.

 Diet and metabolism

 Preliminary research indicates that consuming 2–4 tablespoons of vinegar may cause small reductions in postprandial levels of blood glucose and insulin in people with diabetes.

 Nutrition

 Distilled or red wine vinegar is 95% water, with no fat or protein.
 In a 100 mL reference amount, distilled vinegar supplies 18 kcal of food energy and no micronutrients in significant content.
 The composition (and absence of nutrient content) for red wine vinegar and apple cider vinegar are the same, whereas balsamic vinegar is 77% water with 17% carbohydrates, 88 kcal per 100 mL, and contains no fat, protein, or micronutrients.